Group Leader

 Personal Page CV

-I have been at Stony Brook University since 1999.
+I am currently a Full Professor and Division Head for the Atmospheric Science Division within SoMAS.
 I received my B.S. at Ohio University (1991), M.S., Ph.D., and post-doc training at the University of Washington (1991-1999).
 I have an extensive background in various mesoscale processes (orographic flow and precipitation, convective storms, coastal flows, tropical cyclones, etc…), synoptic meteorology, and numerical weather prediction.
-I have participated in numerous field studies, such as NASA IMPACTS along the U.S. East Coast studying precipitation bands within winter storms from Jan-Feb 2020-2020, orographic precipitation during the OLYMPEX project over the Olympics Mountains of Washington State in December 2015, IMPOWR around Nantucket Island (summers 2013-2014), and the Doppler Radar for Education And Mesoscale Studies (DREAMS) in June 2013 on Long Island.
+I have participated in numerous field studies, such as NASA IMPACTS along the U.S. East Coast studying precipitation bands within winter storms from Jan-Feb 2020-2023, orographic precipitation during the OLYMPEX project over the Olympics Mountains of Washington State in December 2015, IMPOWR around Nantucket Island (summers 2013-2014), and the Doppler Radar for Education And Mesoscale Studies (DREAMS) in June 2013 on Long Island.
 I particularly enjoy research that bridges the gap between research and operational weather forecasting through a multi-year CSTAR collaboration with the National Weather Service and other NCEP operational centers.
 More recently, I have been interested in regional climate issues for future changes in East Coast winter storms, severe convective storms, and coastal storms and flash flooding.
 I served as a member of the New York City Panel for Climate Change (2015-2018) as well as Editor for the AMS journal “Weather and Forecasting” from 2005 to 2011.
 When I am not working, you can find me on a Long Island beach surf fishing or enjoying time with family.

 Conference Presentations